BlakPolak/SchoolManagmentSystem/README.md

 #### Methods
 ##### `__init__(self)`
-constructor of the ShapeList
+Constructs ShapeList object

 ##### `add_shape(self, shape)`
 Adds shape to shapes list.
 This method should check if shape's has Shape class as it's ancestor.
+If not it should raise `TypeError`.
 Hint: check `isinstance` function.
 (This is a good example of so called _polymorphism_)
 ######  Arguments
 * `shape`
   * data_type: Shape